ARM-software/arm-systemready/security-interface-extension/security_interface_extension_users_guide.md

 ### <a name="run-sct"></a> 3.
 Run SCT

-The Security Extension SCT is a subset of the SCT focused on security interfaces-- authenticated variables, Secure Boot variables, Secure Boot image loading, and TCG2 protocol test for systems with TPMs.
+The Security Interface Extension SCT is a subset of the SCT focused on security interfaces-- authenticated variables, Secure Boot variables, Secure Boot image loading, and TCG2 protocol test for systems with TPMs.

-After resetting the system with the ACS Secure Boot keys enrolled, grub will automatically start the Security Extension SCT
+After resetting the system with the ACS Secure Boot keys enrolled, grub will automatically start the Security Interface Extension SCT

  - ![GRUB](./images/grub.png)